jimdigriz/portier-nginx/README.md

     [hmac type]:[hmac truncated to 80bits]:[created time]:[email]

-Currently [`md5`](https://tools.ietf.org/html/rfc6151#section-2.3) is used as the HMAC and these cookies expire after 18 hours of inactivity (renewing on each request during their validity).
+Currently [`md5`](https://tools.ietf.org/html/rfc6151#section-2.3) is used as the HMAC hash function, the HMAC is [truncated to 80bits](https://tools.ietf.org/html/rfc2104#section-5), and these cookies expire after 18 hours of inactivity (renewing on each request during their validity).

 The following lua files have particular functionality: